We use cookies to optimize our website & deliver you the best service

 ]

-Individuals who are taking a blood thinner will not be eligible for plasma donation.
+Individuals taking a blood thinner are not eligible for plasma donation.

 If I have multiple sclerosis (MS), can I donate plasma?